rehierl/node-tree-outliner/about-h1-h6.md

 A reference of the form "section `A`" therefore refers to the section introduced by the corresponding heading element.

+**Heading X of section Y**

+If a section `A` is introduced by heading element `A`, then that heading element is also said to be the heading element of that section.

 **Node X (is located inside | belongs to | is associated with) section Y**

 Node `B` is said to be located inside section `A` because there is nothing that introduces a new section in between heading `A` and node `B`.
 There is also nothing that indicates that section `A` ends before node `B` is reached.

-Node `B` is also said to belong to, or to be associated with, section `A`.
+If a node is located inside a section, then it is also said to belong to, or to be associated with, that section.
+In such a case, the node and its section are both said to have a direct relationship.

 Note that this definition is based upon the direct relationship between a node and its section (i.e. no subsections in between).

 **Section X (contains | is associated with) node Y**

-Section `A` contains, or is associated with, node `B` because node `B` is located inside of it.
+Section `A` contains node `B` because node `B` is located inside section `A`.

+If a node is located inside a section, then that section is said to contain, or to be associated with, that node.

+Note the direct relationship between the node and its section.

 **Parent container X of section Y**

 Except for the body element, any node within a document always has a parent element.
-In addition to that, this parent element is always a container element (because it contains nodes as its child nodes).
+A node's parent element is said to be the node's parent container element because it contains the node as one of its inner child nodes.

+Any heading element is the parent container to all its inner child nodes.
+The inner nodes of a heading element define the heading for the section it introduces.

 The parent container of the section introduced by the body element is the body element itself.
-Likewise, if element X introduces section Y as an inner section, then element X is said to be the section's parent container element.
+Likewise, if element `X` introduces section `Y` as an inner section, then element `X` is said to be the section's parent container element.

-The parent container of a section introduced by a heading element is the parent element of that heading.
-Likewise, if element X introduces section Y as a subsequent section (i.e. not inside of it), then the parent element of element X is said to be the section's parent container element.
+The parent container of a section introduced by heading element is the parent element of that heading.
+Likewise, if element `X` introduces section `Y` as a subsequent section (i.e. not inside of it), then element's parent container is said to be the section's parent container element.

 A section's parent container is said to contain its section as an inner section.

-Note that the element that introduced a section and the section's parent container element are not always identical (i.e. can be different elements).
+Note that the element that introduced a section and the section's parent container element are not always identical (i.e. these can be different elements).

-Note that this definition does not state that all inner section of such a container's also have to end inside of the container (i.e. a section might contain nodes that are located outside of its parent container ...).
+Note that this definition does not state that all inner sections of such a parent container also have to end inside of their container element (i.e. a section might contain nodes that are located outside of its parent container ...).

 **Section X (is located inside | belongs to | is associated with) container Y**